-Some press release services may also send a notification when a contact on a users list has been updated.
-At MediaHQ, there is a ‘List Notifier’ feature which alerts a user when a contact on any of their lists has been updated or deleted.
+Some press release services may also send a notification when a contact on a user’s list has been updated.
+At MediaHQ, there is a ‘List Notifier’ feature that alerts a user when a contact on any of their lists has been updated or deleted.
 This means that users no longer have to dedicate hours to checking that individual contacts are still in their roles.
 Below is a quick look at how the MediaHQ List Notifier works.

-GDPR is an annoyance in the lives of PR professionals but staying compliant to data protection laws is also one of the most important aspects of the job.
+GDPR is an annoyance in the lives of PR professionals but staying compliant with data protection laws is also one of the most important aspects of the job.
 When maintaining a media contact list in sheets or excel, it is required to contact the recipients on a regular basis to ensure that they are still in their role and that you have permission to use their details.
 With a press release service, this tedious process is bypassed as it is completed by researchers.
 Contacts on a press release service are contacted on a regular basis to ensure that they are okay with their details being there.
-The opt-out option at the end of each press release means a journalist always has the option to opt out.
+The opt-out option at the end of each press release means a journalist always has the option to opt-out.
 MediaHQ automatically stops users from sending press releases to anyone who has opted out from them to keep the user completely GDPR compliant.